gdelarosa/gdelarosa/README.md

 # About Me 👩🏼‍🎤

 I'm Gina.
-Currently quarantine chillin in California, USA ☀️ 🇺🇸.
+Currently quarantine chillin in California 🌴 ☀️ 🇺🇸.
 I build and work on apps with Swift every day.
 My tech bffs are Google search & StackOverflow.
-Off the technical clock I'm most likely doing one of the things below:
+Off the technical clock I'm doing one of my hobbies below:

-- Making beef jerky in my kitchen 🤠
+- Making killer beef jerky 🤠
 - Waiting to play ice hockey again 🏒
 - Making pew pew sounds while playing Modern Warfare 💥
-- Listening to music and or a podcast 📖
+- Listening to shrills on Spotify and or a podcast 📖
 - Pretending to be a bbq pit master 🥩
 - Re-watching Adventure Time episodes 🌈